yilinchen1205/yilinchen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher at the School of Science, [Aalto University](https://www.aalto.fi/en), Finland.
-My research interests lie at the intersection of **artificial intelligence, machine learning, and computational biology**, with the goal of developing computational approaches to understand and engineer biological systems.
+I am a PhD researcher in Computer Science at the School of Science, [Aalto University](https://www.aalto.fi/en), Finland, supervised by **Prof. Qi Chen** and co-supervised by **Prof. Samuel Kaski** and **Prof. Simon Olsson**.
+My research lies at the intersection of **artificial intelligence, machine learning, and computational biology**, aiming to develop computational approaches for understanding and engineering biological systems.

 My current research focuses on **AI-driven molecular design, computational modeling, and data-driven approaches for biological discovery**.
 I am particularly interested in developing machine learning methods for molecular generation, protein and peptide design, and understanding biomolecular interactions through computational approaches.